t4canty/APCSDungeon/README.md

 # GameEngine
-Designed to make programming games with jpanel, specifically games with npcs and a world to move in, by creating json/xml files that represent game objects.
+Designed to make programming games with jpanel, specifically games with npcs and a world to move in, much easier by creating json/xml files that represent game objects.

 ## Features
   - Dedicated json/xml writers